minio/docs/source/operations/concepts/architecture.rst

    The load balancer should meet the same requirements as single-site deployments regarding connection balancing and header preservation.
    MinIO replication handles transient failures by queuing objects for replication.

-MinIO replication can automatically heal a site that has partial data loss due to transient or sustained downtime.
+MinIO replication can automatically heal a site that has partial or total data loss due to transient or sustained downtime.
    If a peer site completely fails, you can remove that site from the configuration entirely.
    The load balancer configuration should also remove that site to avoid routing client requests to the offline site.

    You can then restore the peer site, either after repairing the original hardware or replacing it entirely, by adding it back to the site replication configuration.
-   MinIO automatically begins resynchronizing content.
+   MinIO automatically begins resynchronizing existing data while continuously replicating new data.

    .. figure:: /images/architecture/architecture-load-balancer-multi-site-healing.svg
       :figwidth: 100%